Hollywood accounting: Practices

 All of the above means of calculating overhead are highly controversial, even within the accounting profession.
 Namely, these percentages are assigned without much regard to how, in reality, these estimates relate to actual overhead costs.
 In short, this method does not, by any rational standard, attempt to adequately trace overhead costs.

 Because of the studio's ability to place arbitrary charges along the value chain, net participation "points" (a percentage of the net income as opposed to a percentage of the gross income of a film) are sometimes referred to as "monkey points".
 The term is attributed to Eddie Murphy, who is said to have also stated that only a fool would accept net points in their contract.

 Actress Lynda Carter on The Late Show with Joan Rivers commented "Don't ever settle for net profits.
 It's called 'creative accounting'."

 Many insist on "gross points" (a percentage of some definition of gross revenue) rather than net profit participation.
 This practice reduces the likelihood of a project showing a profit, as a production company will claim a portion of the reported box-office revenue was diverted directly to gross point participants.
-The studios rarely agree to gross participation, generally only when the person has considerable leverage, such an A-list star, producer, or director whose participation is vital to the project.
+The studios rarely agree to gross participation, generally only when the person has considerable leverage, such as an A-list star, producer, or director whose participation is vital to the project.

 Examples

 1980s

-According to Lucasfilm, Return of the Jedi (1983), despite having earned $475 million at the box office against a budget of $32.5 million, "has never gone into profit".
+According to Lucasfilm, Return of the Jedi (1983) "has never gone into profit", despite having earned $475 million at the box office against a budget of $32.5 million.

-Art Buchwald received a settlement from Paramount after his lawsuit Buchwald v.
+Art Buchwald received a settlement from Paramount Pictures after his lawsuit Buchwald v.
 Paramount (1990).
 The court found Paramount's actions "unconscionable", noting that it was impossible to believe that Eddie Murphy's 1988 comedy Coming to America, which grossed $288 million, failed to make a profit, especially since the actual production costs were less than a tenth of that.
 Paramount settled for $900,000, rather than have its accounting methods closely scrutinized.

-Producers Michael Uslan and Benjamin Melniker filed a breach of contract lawsuit in Los Angeles County Superior Court on March 26, 1992.
+Michael Uslan and Benjamin Melniker, executive producers of the 1989 film Batman, filed a breach of contract lawsuit against Warner Bros. and producers Jon Peters and Peter Guber in Los Angeles County Superior Court on March 26, 1992.
 Uslan and Melniker claimed to be "the victims of a sinister campaign of fraud and coercion that has cheated them out of continuing involvement in the production of the 1989 film Batman and its sequels.
 We were denied proper credits, and deprived of any financial rewards for our indispensable creative contribution to the success of Batman."
 A superior court judge rejected the lawsuit.
-Total revenues of Batman have topped $2 billion, with Uslan claiming to have "not seen a penny more than that since our net profit participation has proved worthless."
+Total revenues of Batman have topped $2 billion, with Uslan claiming to have "not seen a penny more than that since our net profit participation has proved worthless".
 Warner Bros. offered the pair an out-of-court pay-off, a sum described by Uslan and Melniker's attorney as "two popcorns and two Cokes".